lightster/oauth2-s3-proxy/README.md

 6. Select "Create User"
 7. Download the credentials somewhere secure using the `Download .csv` button

+### Find your SSL Certificate ARN in AWS Certificate Manager

+1. [Go to Certificate Manager](https://console.aws.amazon.com/acm/home) in the AWS Console
+2. Select the certificate that matches the domain you are using to serve your S3 site
+3. Find and make note of the certificate ARN

 ## Prepare Playbook

 All commands below should be ran in the root of your `oauth2-s3-proxy` clone unless otherwise noted.